Big vs. Little Savings: Which is Better for Your Finances?

 Different Methods, Same Goal

 Chances are, without your cost-cutting methods, your husband wouldn’t be able to afford any vacations, no matter how wonderful a bargain.
-It takes an effort from every member of the household to acquire successful saving.
+It takes an effort from every household member to acquire successful savings.
 Your methods may differ from his, but they are no less important.
 In fact, I am willing to bet that your methods are more effective in the long run.

 Lindsey